aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 #.
 Allow to deploy the efficiency improvements already implemented in the new parallel execution engine.

-Before we continue, let's determine the scope of our work first.
+Before we continue, let's determine the scope of the work first.
 Compound set data is present in:

 #.
 The model itself, obviously.